himanshusagar/CS506_Docker_Tutorial/README.md

 1. Modify `give_perms.sh` to include your and team members' cs logins.
 You can also change `user_data` to some other folder name if you'd like.
 Rest of the stuff stays same.
 2. `bash give_perms.sh` to run shell script.
 3. Build image using `docker build -t my-flask-app`
-4. Build compose file using `docker compose up`.
+4. Build compose file using `docker compose up .`
 5. Now our setup is running in `cs-team-xx` machine but we need to port forward backend and phpmyadmin to it to be seen on local machine(personal laptop).
 6. For backend(flask application) : `ssh -L 8000:cs506-team-00.cs.wisc.edu:8000 hsagar2@cs506-team-00.cs.wisc.edu`
 For phpmyadmin (Optional) : `ssh -L 8082:cs506-team-00.cs.wisc.edu:8082 hsagar2@cs506-team-00.cs.wisc.edu`
+7. For pruning images : `docker system prune -a`
+8. For pruning images and volumes : `docker system prune -a --volumes`